A new study suggests sepsis is responsible for more deaths around the globe than previously suspected.

 Skilled medical malpractice lawyer in Washington, DC and Baltimore, Maryland

-At Schochor, Federico and Staton, P.A., we serve clients and families injured by negligence and medical malpractice locally and nationally.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we serve clients and families injured by negligence and medical malpractice locally and nationally.
 We fight for your right to compensation when you suffer injury due to poor standards of medical care or medical mistake.
 Contact us today or call 410-234-1000 to schedule a free consultation.